oaraujor/oaraujor/README.md

 # Octavio Araujo

-**Bachelor’s student in Computer Science**
+**Computer Science Student**
 Monterrey, Nuevo León, Mexico
 ---

 ## About Me

-Hi, I'm Octavio a computer science and pure mathematics student with a curious mind, a whiteboard always within reach, and an unshakable belief that Linux is the better choice for development (because it is).
+I am a bachelor’s student in Computer Science at the Universidad Autónoma de Nuevo León (UANL), with a strong interest in system-level programming, simulations, and pure mathematics.
+I have experience programming in C/C++ and Python, and I work primarily in Linux environments using tools such as Bash and Git.

-I started coding in high school with Visual Basic and C++, which thankfully evolved into C and Python.
+I began programming in high school with basic level C++ and Visual Basic, and later developed a deeper interest in systems and software design through university coursework and personal projects.
-These days, I focus on building small-but-ambitious projects that mix logic, structure, and a little aesthetic chaos (looking at you, fractals).

 ---

-## What I’m Working On

-- **Interactive Fractal Tree Visualizer**: An artistic and recursive dive into fractals, still in development.
+## Projects

+- **Fractal Tree Visualizer**
+  An interactive visualization tool to explore recursive tree structures and fractals.
+(In progress)

-- **Cube World Simulation**: A reimagining of Radica’s Cube World, built to run as a desktop companion.
+- **Cube World Simulation**
+  A recreation of Radica’s Cube World, designed as a desktop companion application.
+(In progress)

-- **Hospital Management System**: One of my school projects; serious in scope, humble in design.
+- **Hospital Management System**

-I'm just getting started on GitHub, a lot of my work is local, personal, or academic.
-But I plan to change that.
+  A functional academic project focused on patient and staff data management.
+Developed as part of coursework.
 ---

-## Skills & Tools
+## Skills and Tools

 - **Languages:** C/C++, Python
-- **Languages I'd like to learn:** Rust
-- **Operating System:** Linux (Gentoo preferred)
+- **Operating Systems:** Linux (Gentoo)
-- **Tools:** Bash, GitHub
+- **Tools:** Bash, Git, GitHub, SSH
-- **Learning Goals:** Containers, system-level programming, simulations and system administration.

 ---

-## Education & Certification
+## Interests

-- **Bachelor’s Degree in Computer Science** - In progress
-- **Red Hat System Administration I (RH124 - RHA 9.3)** – Completed
-- **Current Goal:** Land an internship to apply my knowledge in real-world projects and keep learning beyond textbooks.
+I am particularly interested in system-level topics within computer science, including operating systems, cybersecurity, embedded systems, and low-level programming.
+I aim to deepen my understanding of compilers, kernel development, and containerization technologies.

+In mathematics, my focus is on discrete structures and algebraic systems, with an emphasis on graph theory, ring theory, and modules.

+I am also interested in academic research and plan to explore research literature related to systems, security, and theoretical computer science.
 ---

-## How I Work
+## Education

-I approach programming like a math problem: analyze it, map it on a whiteboard, sketch some wild ideas, and then bring order to the chaos.
-If things get too tangled, I don’t mind burning it all down and starting fresh...creatively, of course.

-Philosophy:
-> *“Keep it simple, but not underwhelming.
-If it breaks, rebuild smarter.”*
+- **Bachelor’s Degree in Computer Science** – In progress
+- **Institution:** Universidad Autónoma de Nuevo León (UANL)
+- **Certification:** Red Hat System Administration I (RH124 – RHA 9.3)
 ---

-## Interests
+## Goals

-- **Pure Mathematics**: Logic, abstraction, and the occasional brain ache.
-- **Simulations**: I enjoy building small, contained worlds (especially if they bounce).
-- **Operating Systems**: Linux has my full attention.
+- Gain hands-on experience through an internship focused on software development, system administration, or cybersecurity.
+- Expand knowledge in operating systems, development workflows, and infrastructure
+- Continue building practical and academic projects in areas related to simulations, systems, and mathematics.
 ---

-## The Road Ahead

-Right now, I’m looking for internship opportunities to gain hands-on experience and deepen my understanding of systems, development workflows, and software design.
-Until then, you’ll find me coding, studying, or rethinking the structure of yet another array.
+## Approach to Problem Solving

+I use a structured approach to debugging and development, beginning with analysis and visualization on a whiteboard.
+I prioritize simplicity and maintainability in code, and I’m not hesitant to refactor or rebuild when necessary to improve clarity or correctness.
 ---

-*This README will evolve, just like my codebase — and hopefully with fewer bugs.*
+*This README will evolve, just like my codebase, as I continue to learn.*